 The input voltage should be ≥17.5V (Vin at least 3V greater than the maximum Vout) to allow enough voltage headroom for the LM317 to provide full charge current up to the maximum battery voltage.

-The LM317 will need to be on a heatsink since it will dissipate [V(in)-V(out)] * I(out) watts.
+Except for low maximum charge current, the LM317 will need to be on a heatsink since it will dissipate [V(in)-V(out)] * I(out) watts.

 LM317 CC/CV 12V Lead-Acid Battery Charger With Automatic Trickle Charge

 Lead-acid battery charger starts with constant-current and ends with constant-voltage trickle charge